JakeTRogers/dotfiles/README.md

 ## Installation

 The installation process is handled by the `install.sh` script.
+It has 2 install modes:

+- `./install.sh` - without any arguments, it performs a minimal installation intended for devcontainers, skipping:
+  - `.gitconfig`
+  - `tmux`
+  - `vim`
+- `./install.sh full` - with the `full` argument, it will perform a full installation intended for a jump server/workstation.

+> [!NOTE]
-Run this script to install and configure all the dotfiles.
-You should for this repo and adjust it to your needs before running the script.
+> You should fork this repo and adjust it to your needs before running the script.

 ## credit